 Stormwater Master Plan (complete): A comprehensive plan that identifies potential stormwater infrastructure improvements that can help mitigate flood risk for the community.
 View the Stormwater Master Plan.

 Downtown Plan (complete): A plan that lays a path to improve downtown flood resiliency, vitality, walkability and redevelopment.
 View the Downtown Plan.

 View more tips and information for property owners

 National Flood Insurance Program Workshop on Oct.
 24, 2016

 The Hydrology Study is a scientific study of Fall River, Black Canyon Creek, Dry Gulch and the Big Thompson River to further understand flood flows.
-Once the study results are published in December, the data will serve as the basis of flood mitigation projects, help the Town receive grants, and be used for the new floodplain maps.
+This data will serve as the basis of flood mitigation projects, help the Town receive grants, and be used for the new floodplain maps.